LedgerHQ/moosig/README.md

 $ pip install -r requirements.txt
 ```

-Note that the script depends on a still unreleased version of the `ledger_bitcoin` package, directly installed from the [app-bitcoin-new](https://github.com/LedgerHQ/app-bitcoin-new/tree/musig) repository.

 ## Run

 Have a Ledger device unlocked on the `Bitcoin Test Musig` app, and run: